Gunpla: Scale

 As with hobby models based on real-world military equipment, Gundam models are intended to be "scaled down" replicas of realistic designs, based on the dimensions given in the fiction.
 These scales are given in terms of the ratio of actual model size to the size the machine would have if it were actually built.
 1:60, for instance, means that every inch of the models height is equivalent to 60 inches of the machines height if it was real.

-Generally, kits range from 4~5 inches for small-scale models, 6~8 inches for mid-scale models, and 12 inches for large-scale models.
-Common scales, and the grades (discussed in the next section) typically associated with them, include:
+Generally, finished model heights range from 4~5 inches for small-scale models(high grade, real grade, entry grade), 6~8 inches for mid-scale models(master grade, full mechanics, reborn one-hundred), and 12 inches for large-scale models(perfect grade).
+Common scales, and the grades typically associated with them, include: